 Why Trust Simply Recipes?

 Hannah Selinger has written about food and drinks for local and national publications since 2015.
 A former sommelier, Hannah has worked for some of New York’s top restaurant groups, including Laurent Tourondel’s BLT group and David Chang’s Momofuku group.
 Her work has appeared in Eater, The Washington Post, The Wall Street Journal, The New York Times, Wine Enthusiast, and more.
-Hannah is also a graduate of the International Culinary Center, where she learned the importance of a good sink.
+Hannah is also a graduate of the International Culinary Center, where she learned the importance of a sturdy sink.

 Read Next: The Best Water Filters